NicolaiRuckel/issdark-beamer-theme/README.md

 You can download a sample presentation
 [here][sample presentation].

+## Dependencies
+* xelatex, lualatex or some other LaTeX compiler that can use other fonts

 ## Usage
 To use this theme you can either put the `.sty` files and the `issdark_image` folder into your presentation root folder, or clone this repository to